linagora/obm-deploy-doc/docs/inventories.md

 Inventory file allows you to describe your OBM infrastructure.

-For more informations about inventory files, please refer to [Ansible's dedicated documentation].
+For more informations about inventory files, please refer to [Ansible's dedicated documentation](http://docs.ansible.com/intro_inventory.html "Inventory on docs.ansible.com").

 #### Table of contents